Raspberry Pi Pico Clock Shields

 # Use cmake to configure a Ninja-based buildsystem:

-cmake -Bbuild/waveshare_pico_clock_green-helloshell -GNinja -DBOARD=rpi_pico -DSHIELD="waveshare_pico_clock_green" bridle/samples/helloshell
+cmake -Bbuild/waveshare_pico_clock_green-helloshell -GNinja -DBOARD=rpi_pico -DSHIELD=""waveshare_pico_clock_green"" bridle/samples/helloshell

 # Now run the build tool on the generated build system: